FACTBOX-Tech firms, Wall Street lead job cuts in Corporate America | Technology

 Here are some of the job cuts by major American companies announced in recent weeks: Technology, media and telecom companies:

-Amazon.com Inc: The e-commerce giant said company-wide layoffs would impact over 18,000 employees, raising the figure from 10,000 layoffs it announced months ago.
+Amazon.com Inc: The e-commerce giant said company-wide layoffs would impact over 18,000 employees.

 Meta Platforms Inc: The Facebook-parent said it would cut 13% of its workforce, or more than 11,000 employees, as it grapples with a weak advertising market and mounting costs.